vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL.md

 T. A., Comm., VI, 249.
 The two works under discussion are apparently of the said set.
 It was a common practice among the Kashmir writers of the 10th and the 11th centuries to write more than one commentary on the same work.
 Utpalācārya, the grand teacher of Abhinava, for instance, has written two commentaries on his own Isvarapratyabhijñākarikā, namely, the Vrtti and the Vivrti, the first being the smaller of the two.

-CHAPTER III HISTORICAL BACKGROUND OF HIS THOUGHT
+## 3 HISTORICAL BACKGROUND OF HIS THOUGHT

 In the last chapter we have divided the literary activity of Abhinava into three periods and have placed the Tantric period first of all.
 In this chapter we propose to trace the historical background of his Tantric, philosophic and alankārika thoughts.
 We may state at the very outset that our subject being "A Study of Abhinavagupta", we do not mean to follow the traditional method of tracing the origin of the three subjects, on which he worked, to some ideas found in the Vedas and their development through the later literature till they got the respective names by which they are now known.
 We shall strictly confine ourselves to stating what idea of their history we get from the writings of Abhinava himself, and of his immediate predecessors, to whom he often refers, to enable the reader to picture to himself the stages in the development of these ideas at which Abhinava took them up and the modifications which he introduced into them.
 We may further add that certain statements in the following pages will appear more mythical than historical, particularly in the part, dealing with the history of the Tantric literature.
 But they have been given a place here, partly to let the reader know the orthodox belief in its high antiquity and partly for a grain of historical truth that we find therein.